Adobe Experience Platform release notes

 For product documentation, see the Segmentation Service overview

 Adobe Experience Platform allows companies to bring data from multiple enterprise systems together to better allow marketers to identify, understand, and engage customers.
-Experience Platform includes an end-to-end data governance infrastructure, including Data Usage Labeling and Enforcement (DULE), to ensure the proper use of data within Platform and when being shared between systems.
+Experience Platform includes an end-to-end data governance infrastructure to ensure the proper use of data within Platform and when being shared between systems.

 Data governance is a series of strategies and technologies used to manage customer data and ensure compliance with regulations, restrictions, and policies applicable to data usage.
 It plays a key role within Experience Platform at various levels, including cataloging, data lineage, data usage labeling, data access policies, and access control on data for marketing actions.